-Credit Hours (per week): 4 Total Hours: 60 Maximum Marks: 75 (Theory Marks: 56+Internal Assessment: 19) Pass Marks: 35%
+(Theory Marks: 56+Internal Assessment: 19) Pass Marks: 35%

-- 1. There will be five sections. - 2.
-Section A carries 12 marks and is compulsory consisting of eight short answer type questions of 2 marks each covering the whole syllabus.
+- 2. Section A carries 12 marks and is compulsory consisting of eight short answer type questions of 2 marks each covering the whole syllabus.
 The candidate will have to attempt six questions in section A. - 3.
 Sections B, C, D and E will be set from units I, II, III & IV respectively and will consist of two questions of 11 marks each from the respective unit.
 The candidates are required to attempt one question from each of these sections. - 4.
 Scientific calculator is allowed.

 Course Objectives: Objectives of this course are to understand the concept of polarization, interference and diffraction.
 To understand the light propagation through lenses, mirrors, prisms, and other optical systems.
 To understand different branches of optics with associated experiments.
 To differentiate Fraunhofer and Fresnel diffraction.
+To understand the science and applications of laser technology.
 To understand the applications and importance of optics in daily life.

-Interference of Light: Superposition of light waves and interference, young's double slit experiment, Distribution of intensity in young's double slit experiment, Conditions for sustained interference pattern, Coherent sources of light, Temporal and spatial coherence, Mathematical analysis of temporal coherence, Interference pattern by division of wave front, Theory of interference fringes Fresnel Biprism, thickness of thin transparent sheet Fresnel double mirror, Llyod's single mirror, Displacement of fringes,.
+Superposition of light waves and interference; Young's double slit experiment; Distribution of intensity in young's double slit experiment; Conditions for sustained interference pattern; Coherent sources of light; Temporal and spatial coherence; Interference pattern by division of wave front; Fresnel Biprism; Displacement of fringes; Fresnel double mirror; Llyod's single mirror.

-Interference by Division of Amplitude: Change of phase on reflection, Interference in thin films due to reflected and transmitted light, colour of thin film, Need for extended source for interference by division of amplitude, Fringes of equal inclination and equal.
-Thickness non reflecting films, Newton's Rings and their application, Michelson Interferometer and their application, Fabry Perot interferometer and etalon.
-Distribution of intensity in Fabry Perot fringes.
-Anti reflection coatings

-Diffraction: Diffraction of Light, Huygen's Principle, Huygen's -fresnel Diffraction theory, halfperiod zones, Zone plate, Diffraction at a straight edge, Diffraction by a circular aperture, diffraction by circular disc Distinction between fresnel and fraunhoffer diffraction.
-Fraunhoffer diffraction at a single slit, at double slit, at rectangular and circular apertures, Effect of diffraction in optical imaging, Diffraction of N slits, dispersive power, Rayleigh Criterion for resolving power, Resolving power of telescope in diffraction grating, its use as a spectroscopic element and its resolving power, Resolving power of microscope.
-Resolving power of Fabry-perot interferometer.
+Interference by Division of Amplitude; Change of phase on reflection; Interference in thin films (reflected and transmitted regions); Need for extended source and Fringes of equal inclination & equal thickness; Non-reflecting films/Anti reflection coatings; Newton's Rings and their application; Fabry Perot interferometer and etalon; Huygen's Principle, Diffraction of Light, Huygen's-fresnel Diffraction theory; Fresnel's half-period zones; Zone plate; Diffraction at a straight edge; Diffraction by a circular and rectangular apertures; Distinction between fresnel and fraunhoffer diffraction; Fraunhoffer diffraction at a single slit, at double slit, and for N slits/transmission grating; Rayleigh Criterion for resolution; Resolving power of telescope and grating.

-Polarization: Transverse nature of light, Polarization by reflection and refraction, Brewster's Law, Malus Law, Double refraction, Nicol Prism, Elliptically and circularly polarized light, Quarter wave and half-wave plates, production and detection of polarized light, Optical activity, specific rotation.
-Half shade polarimeter
+Polarization: Transverse nature of light; Polarization by reflection and refraction; Brewster's Law; Malus Law; Double refraction; Nicol Prism; Elliptically and circularly polarized light; Quarter wave and half-wave plates; Production and detection of polarized light; Optical activity; Specific rotation; Half shade polarimeter.